Should Banks Let Ancient Programming Language COBOL Die?

 Interesting yes, lucrative - kinda...
 There are companies that make their living doing this... but the bugaboo is in the details, especially wit

-It will probably never die (Score:4, Insightful)
+It will probably never die (Score:5, Insightful)

 Having spent quite a bit of time over the last two years to re-implement in Java a system developed by the government in COBOL, I can tell you that COBOL will probably never die.
 For example, keeping precise, penny-perfect calculations of dollar amounts in Java is actually quite a pain.
 This is especially true when the calculations involve dozens of hundreds of steps.
 My solution in Java has been based around BigDecimal, which makes the code very difficult to read.
 Aside from that, I have spent the vast majority of the time writing very extensive tests and chasing down really small numeric discrepancies.
 Guess what, if you decide to replace a COBOL system that does any appreciable amount of math, you would get to do the same thing.
 Plus, you will never be sure that you found all the bugs.